Processing of licences issued under the Poisons and Therapeutic Goods Act 1966

 The assessment phase may take up to 20 business days.

-Please note that requests for information, developing the DPCP and facility inspections will put a pause on the timeline ('stop-clock').
+Please note that requests for information, developing the DPCP, and facility inspections will pause the timeline ('stop-clock').
 The timeline restarts when the information or activity has been completed.

 The DPCP is a document that outlines proposed business practices and procedures to be conducted under the licence or authority for certain activities.
 This is developed by the applicant and includes the specific activities to be undertaken by the applicant.